Stocks and Broths: The Foundation for Great Cooking

 Stocks are one of the most important foundations for cooking.
 Think of it as support beams for the house of culinary.
 Let’s explore the different types of stocks to see what we can learn.

-Brown stocks are typically made with beef bones.
-The best types of bones to use are the knuckle/shank from veal, as they contain higher collagen content that produces the ever appealing gelatin look.
+Brown stocks are typically made with beef bones, but I have used roasted chicken bones and turkey bones.
+The best types of bones to use are the knuckle/shank, as they contain higher collagen content that produces the ever-appealing gelatin look.
 By roasting the bones prior to making the stock, you get a deep, rich, dark brown color.
-The caramalization of the bones gives the stock its color and flavor.
+The caramelization of the bones gives the stock its color and flavor.

-Brown stock is also the most difficult to make, as it not only requires the proper type of bones, the precise browning of said bones, and the 8-12 hour cooking times, but also a certain level of understanding about the process and desired outcome of the stock.
-I encourage everyone to practice and experiment making brown stock, because that’s the only way you’re going to get better!
+Brown stock is also the most difficult and lengthy to make, as it not only requires the proper type of bones, the precise browning of said bones, and the 8-12 hour cooking times but also a certain level of understanding about the process and desired outcome of the stock.
+I encourage everyone to practice and experiment making brown stock because that’s the only way you’re going to get better!

 Fish stock is derived from the bones of non-fatty fish.
-The preferable bones are that of the halibut, or if unavailable, other non-fatty flat fish.
+The preferable bones are that of the halibut, or if unavailable, other non-fatty flatfish.
 They are a snap to make, taking only 45 minutes, and are essential for dishes that showcase seafood as its main.
-Chowders

 These five sauces are easy to remember by thinking of them as colors.
 White, Blonde, Brown, Red & Yellow, respectively.
 We’ll touch base on this topic later, where we get in-depth on sauce-making!